Private Tenancies (NI) Order 2006

 Northern Ireland

-Northern Ireland has its own regime under Stormont — Notice to Quit, 12-month rent-rise minimum and a mandatory rent statement.
-Our templates are drafted directly against the 2022 Act.
+Northern Ireland has its own regime under Stormont, Notice to Quit (tiered by tenancy length), a 12-month minimum gap between rent increases with 3 months' written notice, and a mandatory rent receipt/statement for cash payments.
+Our templates are drafted directly against the Private Tenancies (NI) Order 2006 as amended by the Private Tenancies Act (NI) 2022.

 Primary statute